May 2023 1st Edition: OPENS March 15 – CLOSES April 15

 In honour of the honesty and simplicity of Master Shiki’s work and legacy, we are NOT specifically looking for clever or wow-factor verses; we are after special moments that you wish to see published and even ones you feel may be overlooked by other journals.
 Whilst we love verses that connect folk and nature, we will consider any verses that also allude to this connection.
 You can see some sample 民句 folk ku with captions here.

 Number of Submissions: Please send a minimum of 3 and maximum of 8 民句 folk ku so we can choose the best example of your writing.
 Arrange your 民句 folk ku in order of which ones are particularly special to you (most to least).
-We will only choose one or two 民句 folk ku from each writer for each journal.
+As a general rule we will only choose one or two 民句 folk ku from each writer for each journal, but there may be some instances where we feel a need to go a folk ku or two beyond that.

 Pubication Month & Format: May and November. 民句 folk ku journal will be available online as a free downloadable PDF.
 We will also make available to purchase some print copies that will come with a postcard-sized keepsake of your poem if you have submitted one to the journal.